mattshirtliffe/mattshirtliffe.github.io/about.md

 I'm a **software developer**.

-I build software for interesting companies with meaningful causes.
+I build software for interesting companies with a meaningful cause.

 Is your organisation using technology to make a real difference?